HU-Science/prevention-targeting/README.md

 ```

 ## Phase 2: Discover insights (Week 2)
+Sep 30, 2018 ~ Oct 6, 2018

 ## Phase 3: Refine insights, predictive modeling, and push the findings to a R Shiny Web App (Week 3)
+Oct 7, 2018 ~ Oct 13, 2018

 ## Phase 4: Prepare the PPT for the pitch (Week 4)
+Oct 14, 2018 ~ Oct 20, 2018
 Each topic may occupy 1 minute in the pitch

+Saturday, October 20th (8:00AM – 3:00PM)
+* Breakfast and snacks for a fast-paced day
+* Introduction of the Judges
+* Quiet on the set – 8:15 Team #1 begins their ‘pitch’
+* Judging by the panel and you
+* Awards and pictures